urielzo/power-menu-for-archlinux/README.md

 * or: [change the wall](to whatever you want)

+* with this comand: [hefftor-betterlockscreen-gui ]

-refresh polybar & enjoy your new option.
+restart polybar & enjoy your new option.